mikeshulman/narya/README.md

 Writing `let x ≔ M in N` binds the local variable `x` to the value `M` while typechecking and evaluating `N`.
 The unicode ≔ is interchangeable with the ASCII `:=`.
 Computationally, `let x ≔ M in N` is equivalent to `(x ↦ N) M`, but it also binds `x` to the value `M` while typechecking `N`, which in a dependent type theory is stronger.

-Both `M` and `N` are required to synthesize, and the let-binding then synthesizes the same type as `N`.
-The idiom `let x ≔ M : A in N` can be written alternatively as `let x : A ≔ M in N`.
+The term `M` is required to synthesize.
+Thus `let x ≔ M : A in N` is a common idiom, and can be written alternatively as `let x : A ≔ M in N`.
+The body `N` can either check or synthesize, and the let-binding as a whole inherits this from it: if `N` synthesizes a type then the let-binding synthesizes the same type, while if `N` checks then the let-binding checks against a type that is passed on to `N` to check against.
 The let-binding notation is right-associative with tightness −ω.

 ### Eta-conversion and function constants